 School Meals

-Loddon Primary School lunches are freshly prepared daily and served by Caterlink https://caterlinkltd.co.uk/school/wokingham-borough-council/
+With this in mind, Loddon Primary School lunches are freshly prepared daily on site and served by Innovate Services Ltd a subsidiary of the Impact Food Group https://impactfood.co.uk/brands/innovate-ifg/

-A meat or fish, vegetarian and jacket potato options are offered every day with a healthy pudding option. ** Jacket Potato option is not available on Fridays ** A copy of the latest menu is available for you to download at the bottom of this page or you can get a copy from the School Office.
+A classic main meal or classic halal meal or vegetarian main meal as well, as baked potato or rolls or freshly cooked pasta options, are offered every day followed by a healthy pudding option.
+A copy of the latest menu is available for you to download at the bottom of this page or you can get a copy from the School Office.

 Allergies / Intolerances